querof/bas-group/README.md

 ## Overview

-This project is a Symfony-based application that handles messages for recipients.
+This project is an implementation of **Secret message**.
 It includes endpoints to push messages, retrieve a specific message, and retrieve all messages for a recipient.
 The project also includes Docker support for containerized deployment.

 ## Requirements